subsyncit/subsyncit/DEVELOPING.md

-Python2 is required, as well as some `pip2` installed modules:
+Python3 is required, as well as some `pip3` installed modules:

 ```
-pip2 install requests watchdog tinydb sh glob2
+pip3 install requests watchdog tinydb sh glob2 decorator boltons
 ```

 Note: